bozelosp/remod/README.md

 - Modify morphologies using `second_run.py` (remove, extend or change the diameter of dendrites).
 - Visualise original and edited trees with 3‑D plots.
-- Additional helper scripts to merge segments, reassign indices and plot data.
+- Additional helper scripts to merge segments and plot data.
+Node indices are renumbered automatically by `second_run.py` after relevant edits.

 ## Installation